 Gender

-The word is also used as a synonym for sex, and the balance between these usages has shifted over time.
+The word has been used as a synonym for sex, and the balance between these usages has shifted over time.
 In the mid-20th century, a terminological distinction in modern English (known as the sex and gender distinction) between biological ''sex'' and ''gender'' began to develop in the academic areas of psychology, sociology, sexology, and feminism.
 Before the mid-20th century, it was uncommon to use the word ''gender'' to refer to anything but grammatical categories.
 In the West, in the 1970s, feminist theory embraced the concept of a distinction between biological sex and the social construct of gender.
 The distinction between gender and sex is made by most contemporary social scientists in Western countries, behavioral scientists and biologists, many legal systems and government bodies, and intergovernmental agencies such as the WHO.
 The experiences of intersex people also testify to the complexity of sex and gender; female, male, and other gender identities are experienced across the many divergences of sexual difference.

 The social sciences have a branch devoted to gender studies.
 Other sciences, such as psychology, sociology, sexology, and neuroscience, are interested in the subject.
 The social sciences sometimes approach gender as a social construct, and gender studies particularly does, while research in the natural sciences investigates whether biological differences in females and males influence the development of gender in humans; both inform the debate about how far biological differences influence the formation of gender identity and gendered behavior.
 Biopsychosocial approaches to gender include biological, psychological, and social/cultural aspects.
 Provided by Wikipedia

-Showing 1 - 20 of 24 for search: 'Gender...', query time: 0.05s
+Showing 1 - 20 of 24 for search: 'Gender...', query time: 0.04s

 by GENDER...